justineuro/mdgBookSVG4Kit/README.md

 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVG4v1.tex
 ```

-Also, line 34 of the `HOWTO` is set by default so that each new book created contains 28 minuets.
+Also, line 34 of the `HOWTO` is set by default so that each new book created contains 28 minuet-trios.
 One may wish to change this number, as desired, to some other counting number.
-This has to be done before issuing the `bash HOWTO` command within the `mdgBookSVG4Kit-main` directory.
+This has to be done **before** issuing the `bash HOWTO` command within the `mdgBookSVG4Kit-main` directory.

 ## Related Sites